mfrancisgioia/influence-finder/README.md

 **Step 2 — Prototype (`prototype/influence_finder.html`)**

 A single-file HTML/JS interface built on the pipeline output.
-The full dataset is embedded directly in the file so it runs in any browser with no server, no install, and no dependencies.
+The full dataset is embedded directly in the file, so it runs in any browser with no server, no install, and no dependencies.
 Filter, rank, shortlist, and export — all client-side.

 ---